luciferreeves/texty/README.md

 ## Contributing Guidelines

 The project is open to contributions.
-If you want to contribute, please follow the guidelines below:
+All kinds of suggestions are welcome.
+I want to make contributing to this project as easy and transparent as possible, whether it's:

+- Reporting a bug (See [Issues](https://github.com/luciferreeves/texty/issues) Page)
+- Discussing the current state of the code
+- Submitting a fix
+- Proposing new features
+- Becoming a maintainer

+GitHub is being exclusively used to host code, to track issues and feature requests, as well as accept pull requests for this project.
+Following is a guideline for developing via GitHub:

 ### Requirements